instadeepai/Mava/docs/index.md

 <hr>

-👋 **UPDATE**: The team has been hard at work over the past few months to improve Mava's systems performance, stability and robustness.
-These efforts include extensively benchmarking system implementations, fixing bugs and profiling performance and speed.
-The culmination of this work will be reflected in our next stable release.
-However, during this period, we have learned a lot about what works and what doesn't.
-In particular, our current base system design allows for a decent amount of flexibility but quickly becomes difficult to maintain with growing signatures and system constructors as additional modules get added.
-Our class designs are also overly reliant on wrappers and inheritance which do not scale as well as we would like with increases in system complexity.
-Furthermore, our original motivation for choosing Tensorflow 2 (TF2) as our deep learning backend was to align with Acme's large repository of RL abstractions and tools for TF2.
-These were very useful for initially building our systems.
-But since then, we have found TF2 less performant and flexible than we desire given alternative frameworks.
-Acme has also affirmed their support of Jax underlying much of the DeepMind RL ecosystem.
-Therefore, in the coming months, following our stable release, **we plan to rollout a more modular and flexible build system specifically for Jax-based systems.** Please note that all TF2-based systems using the old build system will be maintained during the rollout.
-However, once a stable Jax release has been made with the new build system, Mava will only support a single DL backend, namely Jax, and we will begin to deprecate all TF2 systems and building support.
-That said, we will make sure to communicate clearly and often during the migration from TF2 to Jax.
+👋 **UPDATE - 02/09/2022**: As mentioned in our previous update, we are in the process of fully moving to JAX.
+In the next few weeks, we will release our first JAX system!
+Using a more modular and flexible build method, with many more develops to come soon.
+These will include more components and utilities, state-of-the-art system implementations, notebooks and tutorials as well as detailed benchmarking and performance guides.
+Please note that all TF2-based systems using the old build method will be deprecated in the near future.
+As part of this update, we have also restructured the readme and our documentation to reflect our move to JAX.

 <hr>